Mutant Vehicle Operator’s Handbook (MV FAQ)

 3. You can play music (yes, even loud music) almost everywhere on the open playa.
 Some limitations apply:

-1. Mutant Vehicles may use amplified sound at any time of the day or night, without restriction on sound levels, in nearly all areas of the inner playa (the space within bound by the Esplanade and Temple) and outer playa (the space beyond the Temple, 2:00, and 10:00).
+1. Mutant Vehicles may use amplified sound at any time of the day or night, without restriction on sound levels, in nearly all areas of the inner playa (the space within bound by Esplanade and Temple) and outer playa (the space beyond the Temple, 2:00, and 10:00).

 1. LIMITATIONS: